jgkramer/jgkramer.github.io/_drafts/post5_storage.md

 ### Solar: Some Helpful Supply Variability, Some Costly

-Beyond its carbon-free generation properties (net of PV panels' energy- and mining-intensive supply chain), solar generates more power in the summer than in the winter.
-This feature might be deployable to address the feature of constant (but sub-peak) generation that there can be **too little** electricity supply during the summer and **too much** in the winter, at least in a hot desert state like Nevada without much of a winter heating consumption uptick.
+Beyond its carbon-free generation properties (net of photovoltaic panels' energy- and mining-intensive supply chain), solar generates more power in the summer than in the winter.
+This feature might be deployable to address the feature of constant (but sub-peak) generation that there can be **too little** electricity supply during the summer but **too much** in the winter, at least in a hot desert state like Nevada without much of a winter heating consumption uptick.

 The below model assumes generation at ideal solar capacity throughout the year, scaled to produce 150% and 135%, respectively, of annual average consumption.